Optimal 3D Road Alignment on Topographic Surfaces: A Convergent Dynamic Programming Approach: Local search modification

-To build $\Gamma_{k+1}$ we consider only $m$ nearest points to the node $(x_0,y_{ki})$ in each $\Pi_i,$ $i=0,\dots,n$ and run previously stated algorithm on the truncated grid.
+To build $\Gamma_{k+1}$ in each $\Pi_i$ we consider only $m$ nearest points to the node $\left(x_i,y_{j_i(k)}\right)$, $i=0,\dots,n$ and run previously stated algorithm on the truncated grid.
 Obviously, we get a new broken line $\Gamma_{k+1}$ in the neighborhood of $\Gamma_k$.
-The proposed evolution of the approximation can bring us to a local solution of the problem (\ref{AM_AG_J})--(\ref{AM_AG_init_cond}).
+The proposed evolution of the approximation can bring us to the piecewise-linear approximation of a local solution of the problem (\ref{AM_AG_J})--(\ref{AM_AG_init_cond}) (see Algorithm \ref{AM_DP_alg_local_search_modification}).

 In Fig. \ref{AM_AG_fig2} we have $m=2$ and nodes of the truncated grid are represented by circles.